 Internships may be found through established Stanford programs such as SESUR, Stanford in Government, Stanford in Washington, Haas Center for Public Service Fellowships, the Bill Lane Center for the American West Fellowships, etc. Internships may also be self-designed or found through other sources outside Stanford.
 All internships must be approved by Earth Systems in order to count for the internship requirement.

 An internship project must be pre-approved by Earth Systems to meet the internship requirement.
-Once an internship is secured, submit the internship request for approval form to Kristin Tewksbury.
+Once an internship is secured, submit the Internship Proposal and Request for Approval Form to Anahid Babekian.
 The proposal will be reviewed by Earth Systems leadership.
 Criteria for approving an internship include relevance to Earth Systems; appropriateness of the internship project, organization, and mentor; and the potential for the student to have a significant learning opportunity through the internship.

-Supervisor and self evaluations are also due by the last day of classes of the quarter following the internship.
-Please use the Earth Systems Internship Supervisor and Self Evaluation Forms.
+Supervisor and self evaluation forms are also due by the last day of classes of the quarter following the internship.
+Please use the Earth Systems Internship Supervisor Evaluation and Self Evaluation Forms.

-Internship papers, Supervisor and Self Evaluations must be submitted to:
+Internship Final Products, Supervisor and Self Evaluations must be submitted to:

 Y2E2, Rm.
 127, 473 Via Ortega